 We invite you to register for a visit Monday - Friday at 10:00 a.m. or 2:00 p.m. or on specified Saturdays for a TROY Tour or Trojan Day event.

 *Students interested in visiting other Alabama campuses must contact the specific campus for visit information and registration as available dates and times vary.

 Find A Location Near You

 Global Campus meets the needs of working adults, including military, government agency civilians, teachers and future business leaders who want the opportunities that come with earning a degree.
 Because adult learners often have different educational needs than traditional students, courses are provided at times and in formats designed around people who work and have other commitments for their time.

 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

 Register for Proficiency Profile

-Compass Tests are required for students who do not have an ACT score of 23 or higher in Math or at least 20 in English.
-Compass tests must be taken before a student can register for Math or English.
+Placement tests are required for students who do not have an ACT score of 23 or higher in Math or at least 20 in English.
+Placement tests must be taken before a student can register for Math or English.
 Tests are administered on a space available basis in Whitley Hall, Room 500 and no appointment needed.